About Our DC Office

 David Sanford, Sanford Heisler Sharp’s Chairman, has recovered more than one billion dollars for individual clients and the United States government since 2004.
 He has served as lead counsel in more than 50 class actions and numerous qui tam fraud cases around the country.
 David has also represented over 100 general counsel, in-house counsel, and lawyers in claims against their law firms and companies.
 Notably, David served as lead counsel in a gender discrimination class action against Novartis Pharmaceuticals Corporation that resulted in a $253 million verdict—the largest Title VII verdict in U.S. history.

-Partner and Title VII Practice Co-Chair Deborah Marcuse represents employees in individual and class actions in a wide range of employment disputes, including suits alleging unlawful terminations, unlawful denials of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, national origin, sexual orientation, pregnancy, and disability.
+Partner and Discrimination and Harassment Practice Group Co-Chair Deborah Marcuse represents employees in individual and class actions in a wide range of employment disputes, including suits alleging unlawful terminations, unlawful denials of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, national origin, sexual orientation, pregnancy, and disability.
 She has negotiated and secured significant monetary awards for clients with discrimination, harassment, and retaliation claims in the legal, pharmaceutical, financial, manufacturing and commercial real estate sectors, including corporate executives.

-Partner and Title VII Practice Co-Chair Saba Bireda represents employees in individual and class actions involving race, gender, and pregnancy discrimination.
+Partner and Discrimination and Harassment Practice Group Co-Chair Saba Bireda represents employees in individual and class actions involving race, gender, and pregnancy discrimination.
 She has written and spoken on a variety of topics related to civil rights and education.
 In May 2016, she was appointed by Mayor Muriel Bowser to serve a three-year term on the District of Columbia Public Charter School Board.

 DC Senior Attorneys